The Power of Visuals

 Slide 2 – Power of Visuals

-Folks love visuals which is proven by how many shares images get on social networks and how many more views photos generate on websites.
+The shares images get on social networks prove how much people love visuals.
 According to a Skyward study, articles with visuals got 94% more views.

 Slide 3 – Bittersweet Reality of Website Visuals

 However, a visual strategy that isn’t executed well may harm your brand.
-Let’s look at some of the problems that occur when visuals aren’t created properly.
+Let’s look at some of the problems that occur when visuals aren’t created correctly.